nataliadelgadogalan/MasterThesis/README.md

 all excepts had the same length and to have possibility of easily changing the length of pauses or stimuli, and to change some stimuli id desired.

-The second is EEG feature extraction (still to be uploaded).
+The second is EEG feature extraction.
 OpenVibe is required for this part.
 It extracts alpha, beta, theta, gamma, and various combinations of arousal and valence comptured from the previous.
 These are the most relevant features to observe what we wish in this project.